5 Jackson Configuration Changes That Silently Break Your Microservices

 }

-Optional now serializes as an object with present and value fields instead of the unwrapped value.
-Every downstream service that reads optionalNickname as a string breaks.
+Optional now serializes as an object with present and value fields instead of the unwrapped value, breaking downstream services that expect a plain string.

-Why tests miss it: If the test runs in a different profile or uses a test‑specific ObjectMapper, it does not exercise the production bean.
+If the test runs under a different profile or uses a test‑specific ObjectMapper, it does not exercise the production bean, so the regression goes unnoticed.

 The Pattern: Zero Logic Change, Total Payload Change